dsavransky/MAE2030/README.md

 For static views of the Jupyter Notebooks go to http://nbviewer.jupyter.org/github/dsavransky/MAE2030/blob/main/Notebooks/

 If you wish to execute these notebooks, you will need Python >= 3.9 and Jupyer (see https://jupyter.org/install).
-You will also need the `sympy` and `sympyhelpers` pacakges.
+You will also need the `sympy` and `sympyhelpers` packages.
 You can install both by running:

 ```
 pip install sympyhelpers